smart48/laravel-demo-app/SETUP.md

 Laradock based submodule has been added using `git submodule add https://github.com/smart48/smt-docker.git` and can be used from that folder.

-The Laradock `env.l8.demo.example` has been set up to work with:
+The Laradock `env.smt.example` has been set up to work with:

 1. Workspace,
 2. PHP FPM,